mor234/Ex2/README.md

 ![alt text](images/level%2019.png)
 screen shot of a game in level 19.

-the red circles are agent, the blue are nodes, and the green and wello ones are pokemons.
+the red circles are agent, the blue are nodes, and the green and yellow ones are pokemons.

 # instalation